Bảo Ninh: Author

 In 1987, Bảo Ninh published Trại bảy chú lùn (Camp of Seven Dwarves), a collection of short stories.
 He has also written a second novel, Steppe, but is said to be reluctant to publish it.

 A short story by Bảo Ninh, "A Marker on the Side of the Boat" (Khắc dấu mạn thuyền), translated by Linh Dinh, is included in the anthology Night, Again.

 Bảo Ninh is also a successful essayist.
 He is interviewed in Ken Burns's series The Vietnam War.

+Awards

+Ninh won the 1994 Independent Foreign Fiction Prize for his novel The Sorrow of War.